ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 ## Verifying the Origin

-In order to verify that the client is authorized to access a specific QuicTransport endpoint, QuicTransport has a mechanism to verify the origin
+In order to verify that the client is authorized to access a specific WebTransport server, QuicTransport has a mechanism to verify the origin
 {{!RFC6454}} associated with the client.
 The server MUST send a `web_accepted_origins` transport parameter which SHALL be one of the following: